SimonRafferty/Internet-Car-Radio/README.md

 ## Overview

-After purchasing four different paid radio apps that all turned out to be unreliable and buggy, I built my own solution.
-This project provides a simple, clean interface for streaming internet radio with no ads, no tracking, and no unnecessary complexity.
+After purchasing four different paid radio apps that all turned out to be a bit rubbish, The only option was to build my own!
+This project provides a simple, clean interface for streaming internet radio with no ads, no tracking, no BS and no unnecessary complexity.

 ## Features

-- Stream from 40,000+ internet radio stations via Radio Browser API
+- Stream from thousands of internet radio stations via Radio Browser API
 - 16 customizable favorite slots with station logos
 - Browse stations by genre (Electronic, Rock, Pop, Jazz, Classical, Country, and more)
 - Search stations by name